public final class Math extends Object

 equal to the argument and is equal to a mathematical integer.
 Special cases:

-- a value.public static double copySign(double magnitude, double sign)
+Math.ceil(x) is exactly the value of -Math.floor(-x).a - a value.public static double copySign(double magnitude,

 The computed result must be within 1 ulp of the exact result.
 Results must be semi-monotonic.